Moro Reflex In Babies: How Long It Lasts And When To Worry

 • Rooting reflex: Rooting reflex occurs when you touch a baby’s mouth (near the corners).
 The baby will turn their head or open their mouth to root in the direction of the touch.
 This reflex helps the baby find the bottle or breast for feeding.
 It usually disappears by the time the baby is four months old.

-• Grasp reflex: When you touch the baby’s palm with a finger or object, they try to grasp the finger or the object.
+• Grasp reflex: In the case of grasping reflex in babies, when you touch the baby’s palm with a finger or object, they try to grasp the finger or the object.
 The grasp reflex of the hands disappears by the age of five to six months old, while the reflex of the toes stays up to nine to 12 months.

 Grasp reflex in babies